spanner/radiant-reader-extension/README.markdown

   	rake radiant:extensions:reader:migrate
   	rake radiant:extensions:reader:update

-It's a bit of a mess I agree, but that's mostly because I've written it to work with Ray, but Ray is in a rather in-between state at the moment.
+It's a bit of a mess I agree.
+That's mostly because I've written it to work with Ray, but Ray is in a rather in-between state at the moment.
 In future this ought to be all you need:

 	rake ray:extension:install name="multi-site" hub="spanner"
 	rake rake ray:extension:install name="reader"